shady-cj/Flowsheet-Developer/README.md

 1. Creating one primary crusher with the correct specifications
 2. Using a **Text component** to annotate: "4 units in parallel" or "x3 primary crushers"

-This documents the quantity while maintaining the specification standard.

 **Future Enhancement:** We're considering allowing multiple primary crushers with matching gape/set specifications.
 [Share your feedback](#we-want-your-feedback) on this!